icastillejogomez/degiro-api/README.md

 ### Create an instance of DeGiro

 Basic log into DeGiro Platform.
 All endpoint needs a session key before those can be call them.
-You can pass credentials to DeGiro constructor or export in your terminal prompt sesion as `DEGIRO_USER` y `DEGIRO_PWD`
+You can pass credentials to DeGiro constructor or export in your terminal prompt sesion as `DEGIRO_USER` and `DEGIRO_PWD`

 ```js
 const DeGiro = require('degiro-api')